Mary Ziegler: Author

 Ziegler is the author of multiple books on the history of abortion in the United States.
 Her first, After Roe: The Lost History of the Abortion Debate, won the Thomas J. Wilson Memorial Prize for best first manuscript in any discipline from Harvard University Press and was reviewed in The Economist.
 Her second book, Beyond Abortion: Roe v.
 Wade and the Fight for Privacy, was published by Harvard University Press in 2018 and was reviewed in The New York Review of Books.
 Her third book, Abortion and the Law in America: Roe v.
 Wade to the Present, was published by Cambridge University Press in 2020 and was reviewed in The Christian Science Monitor and The Washington Post.

 In 2022, Ziegler published a reference book titled Reproduction and the Constitution in the United States with Routledge Press.
 Her book Dollars for Life: The Anti-Abortion Movement and the Fall of the Republican Establishment was published by Yale University Press in June 2022 and was reviewed in The New York Times.
 Kirkus Reviews called the book a "sober, knowledgeable scholarly analysis of a timely issue."
 In 2023, she published Roe: The History of a National Obsession.
-Her book, Personhood: The New Civil War over Reproduction was published by Yale Press in April 2025.
+Her book entitled Personhood: The New Civil War over Reproduction was published by Yale Press in April 2025.